HamzaAliSyed/Epub-to-PDF-Convertor-utility/README.md

 ## Design Steps

+- Design a ZIP Header reader then extractor
-- Design a LZ77 decryptor
+- Design a XML Parser